What is the association’s master's program?

 The association’s program is a flexible program that can help you earn an advanced degree related to medical management.
 The program has two parts: 125 contact hours (about six to eight classes) of prerequisites followed by university curriculum.
 You choose the program with the focus and the setup that works for you.

 When and where do you have the program’s courses?

-The association’s prerequisites are offered three ways: live, facilitated and self-study.
-You choose which method works best for you.
+The association’s prerequisites are offered three ways: live, facilitated, and self-study.
+Our facilitated and self-study courses are done online.
 We’ll even come to you if your organization chooses to book a seminar.
 Live sessions are conducted at conferences around the country four times a year.
 Facilitated classes combine interactive elements with self-study during a 4 to

 How long does it take to complete the program?